colemansw/slider-grbl/README.md

 ### Track

-The motor driving the dolly has a pulley with 16 teeth.
-This engages with a toothed belt with a pitch of 2mm, therefore each revolution of the pulley moves the dolly 16 * 2mm.
+A pulley with 16 teeth is driven by the track motor.
+This engages with a toothed belt that has a pitch of 2mm, therefore each revolution of the pulley moves the dolly 16 * 2mm.

-`1600 steps -> 16 * 2mm`
+`1600 steps -> 32mm`

 That is 50 steps per mm.
-The track motor is Z.
+The track motor axis is Z.

 To alter the Grbl settings enter